This is Part 2 in a succession of posts about my experiences noted during a burnout. Read the first post here.

 The parts of ourselves that have never felt safe, or able to be open will fall for the unhealthy relationships, for people who only give love with conditions, for addictions, for trying to fit into any group, for becoming the tough superhero, or for everything that is unavailable.

-The sensitive, weird feeling, overwhelmed and intuitive parts of ourself will fall for being told they have a special mission or purpose, are magical like no one else, are a lightworker here to save the planet, are weird and different, or here to answer the calling to heal the world.
+The sensitive, weird feeling, overwhelmed and intuitive parts of ourself will fall for being told we have a special mission or purpose, are magical like no one else, are a lightworker here to save the planet, are weird and different, or here to answer the calling to heal the world.

 The parts of us that have felt physical or mental agony will fall for a belief that we are broken, alone, unable to be helped and also lead us to those who promise to ‘fix’ us.